-1. Do you only teach students who have special educational needs?
+1. Do you only work with children who have special educational needs?

 No, definitely not.
-I specialise in working with students who have conditions such as ASD and ADHD, but I work with any student who needs my help.
-I have an interest in special needs due to my own life experiences, but I've spent over 12 years working in mainstream schools so I have a broad knowledge of supporting a variety of needs.
+I specialise in working with children who have conditions such as ASD and ADHD, but I work with any child who needs my help.
+I have an interest in special needs due to my own life experiences, but I've spent over 12 years working in mainstream schools so I have a broad knowledge of working with every ability level.

 I have undertaken recent child protection training and SEND training.